Trumeet/GPartArch/README.md

 ## My solution

-I had build the ISO on my Dell XPS 13 9360 (x86-64 platform) and it works on the laptop and another Huawei laptop (x86-64).
+I had built the ISO on my Dell XPS 13 9360 (x86-64 platform) and it works on the laptop and another Huawei laptop (x86-64).

+## Other Issues

+* Cursor isn't shown before a window is displayed.

 # Generate ISO